kokkos/kokkos-core-wiki/docs/source/deprecation_page.rst

 Deprecations
 ************

-Deprecations for Kokkos 4.x
+Deprecated in Kokkos 4.x
 ===========================

-Deprecations for Kokkos 4.5
+Deprecated in Kokkos 4.5
 ---------------------------

 * Tasking interface